Thurler/touhou-labyrinth-2-speedrun/enemy/kraken.md

 * Parsee spams Jealousy of the Kind when TRR is in place
 * Nitori self buffs until 2 Higekiri hits, then Super Scopes
 * Momiji swaps Kasen/Parsee with Chen for IA pivot as needed
+* Momiji swaps self with Aya when Nitori will Super Scope

 [Back to index page](../index.md)